AI-powered marketing platform Alembic emerges with $9.5M

 Marketers face increasingly difficult challenges as the pandemic disrupts the normal flow of business.
 Advertising budgets have fallen to their lowest recorded level, dropping to 6.4% of company revenue in 2021 from 11% in 2020, according to Gartner.
 At the same time, over a third of marketers say that generating high-quality leads remains one of their biggest barriers to success.

-“The company started just under three years ago in November of 2018 and the initial team includes multi-exit leaders from Google, LinkedIn, Twitter, Apple, WP Engine, The Wall Street Journal, and Qualcomm,” Alembic cofounder and CEO Tomas Puig told VentureBeat via email.
+“The company started just under three years ago in November 2018, and the initial team included multi-exit leaders from Google, LinkedIn, Twitter, Apple, WP Engine, The Wall Street Journal, and Qualcomm,” Alembic cofounder and CEO Tomas Puig told VentureBeat via email.
 “Alembic was really based on our team’s experience in scaling companies and, frankly, from our own pain and suffering.”

 Alembic auto-ingests data from a number of channels spanning web and mobile app traffic, social networks, news outlets, and sources of transaction and conversion data.
 The platform stores the extracted information and then applies algorithms to analyze, normalize, and classify the data before adding context.
 Finally, Alembic transforms and displays the data into summaries and metrics.